AromaKitsune/Firefox-CSS/README.md

 * Transparent BG of Search Mode Switcher Button & URL Bar Label Box
 * Remove the green dot from a tab

-`*` Also part of "Chonk Vertical Tabs", so you can use only `ChonkVerticalTabs.css` if you prefer.
+`*` Also part of "Vertical Tabs with 2-line Labels", so you can use only `VerticalTabs-2LineLabels.css` if you prefer.

 ## Setup